miker704/Strife/patches.md

     - Refined the search algorithm for search the available friends instead of using is hidden a filter is used instead.
     - Refining live search allows to conditionally render no results found when search return no results without the need for is-hidden props.
     - Added DmServers To invite to Server Modal where a users dms will be parsed as a selectable option to invite which invites all the members of that chat room into said server, if a user is already in the server but is in said dm they will be filtered out from being invited.
 Inviting any users via a dmServer if those users are available as individual options to invite by themselves or if they are invitable from another dmserver choice inviting them from a dmServer will remove their options for a stand alone invite, and filter them out from being sent an invite for any dmServer choices they may be in.
+    - Changed the rendering of messages when adding a member to a server only the first channel of the server will give a message about the invited person.

 ## Backend Changes